boldbi/boldbi-docker/docs/how-to-deploy-boldbi-preconfigured-details-in-docker-compose.md

    > **Note:**
    > The BoldBI site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes for the first load.

+**Shutdown and Cleanup**

+The command `docker-compose down` removes the containers and default network, but preserves the volumes of Bold BI and PostgreSQL. <br /><br />
+The command `docker-compose down --volumes` removes the containers, default network, and all the volumes.